Albarrana tower

 An albarrana tower (البراني) is a defensive tower detached from the curtain wall and connected to it by a bridge or an arcade.
 They were built by Muslims when they occupied the Iberian Peninsula between the 8th and the 15th centuries, especially from the 12th century during the Almohad dynasty and mainly in the south of Spain and Portugal where the Islamic influence was the longest.
 In Spanish, they are called torre albarrana.

 Background

-The towers of typical appearance, with a square section, were built several meters in front of the curtain wall.
-They were accessible by a bridge walkway from the curtain wall.
-More often, the bridge had a removable wooden section allowing the tower to be isolated from the wall if the tower is occupied by attacking forces.
-The earliest Albarrana towers were often pentagonal or octagonal in plan (e.g. Badajoz, Tarifa, Seville) but a more rectangular plan became the norm.
+The earliest albarrana towers were often pentagonal or octagonal in plan (e.g. Badajoz, Tarifa, Seville) but later a rectangular plan became the norm.
+Having been built several meters in front of the curtain wall, they were only accessible from there by a (bridged or arched) walkway containing a removable wooden section allowing the tower to be isolated from the wall if the tower were to be occupied by attacking forces.
+North of the Iberian peninsula, flanking towers usually remained a structural part of the (stone) curtain wall.

-In France and the north of Europe, flanking towers remained a part of the wall.
-Even the keep was sometimes built as a part of the wall instead of inside the yard at the center of the castle.
-They were Philippian towers.
+Albarrana towers are almost uniquely confined to the Iberian Peninsula.
+Even in other Muslim-controlled territories of the medieval world this defensive feature was not used, except for a notable example in the Citadel of Aleppo in Syria.
+The only known albarrana tower in England can be found at Pontefract Castle.
+The castle now lies in ruins, but the remains of an albarrana tower called Swillington Tower are still visible just to the north of the castle's slighted curtain wall.